logo

 via USA

 Mail could be explicitly routed via USA.
 This cover to Glasgow has the instruction By U.S. Air Mail.
 It is postmarked Wellington at 1.30 pm on 20 February 1934, only a few days after the first trans-Tasman flight to Australia.
-The mail for the SS Maunganui (bound for San Francisco) closed in Wellington at 2pm on 20 February [10].
+The mail for the SS Maunganui closed in Wellington at 2pm on 20 February and arrived in San Francisco on 9 March [10].

 A note on the back states that it arrived at 9a.m. in Glasgow on 22 March and so was 30 days in transit.
 There is no backstamp.
 Sending it by air in USA did not speed up the journey as the ordinary mail sent on the SS Maunganui arrived in London on 21 March [10].